El Pípila: Early life

 Pípila was a miner.
-He came from the nearby town of San Miguel, now San Miguel de Allende, and worked in the Mellado mine.
-(The Rayas and Mellado mines were the first in Guanajuato, opened in 1558).
-Miners are of great importance in the state and city of Guanajuato, which was the largest exporter of silver in the world at the end of the 18th century.
-Silver and other minerals are still mined there today.
+He came from the nearby town of San Miguel el Grande, now San Miguel de Allende, and worked in one of the first mines in Guanajuato City, the Mellado mine, opened in 1558.
+The City of Guanajuato was the largest exporter of silver in the world at the end of the 18th century.
+Pipila began work as a Barretero, "a traditional miner who uses a crowbar, pickaxe, or wedge to break rock or drill holes for explosives".
+Eventually, Pipila began to lead other groups of Barreteros in the Guanajuato City Mine.

+War of Independence

-Pípila, became famous for an act of heroism near the very beginning of the Mexican War of Independence, on 28 September 1810.
+Pípila became famous for an act of heroism near the very beginning of the Mexican War of Independence, on 28 September 1810.
 The insurrection had begun in the nearby town of Dolores, led by Miguel Hidalgo, a criollo priest born in Pénjamo.
-He soon moved to the city of Guanajuato, Guanajuato, where the Spanish barricaded themselves-along with plenty of silver and other riches-in a grain warehouse known as the Alhóndiga de Granaditas.
+He soon moved to the city of Guanajuato, Guanajuato, where the Spanish barricaded themselves- along with plenty of silver and other riches- in a grain warehouse known as the Alhóndiga de Granaditas.
 The granary was a stone fortress with high stone walls, but its wooden door proved to be a shortcoming.